drxxmn/Portfolio-S3/GP/README.md

 There are many perspectives on ethics in software engineering.
 One of them is the development of a product.
 The impact your software can have on the end-user and what can be done with it has to be thought about in an ethical way.
 The ethical values adhered to during the production of a product define the workability and comfortability of the environment.
 A lack of proper ethical values or a lack of enforcing them will eventually create a working environment where discrimination, bullying, favoritism among other things are allowed.
 For this reason, it is important for proper, unanimously agreed upon ethical values to be present.
 The ethical values the product adheres to at it’s core define how an application could impact its users.
 An application built with strong ethical values at its core should result in a product that will affect users in a positive manner, whereas one that lacks this core may result in the opposite reaction.
 For this reason, it is important to consider how users could be negatively impacted by something, and what can be done to minimize (or negate) this reaction.

+**An example of how important ethics is in software engineering** <br>
+In the world currently most multimillion dollar companies have questionable ethics and only care about profit, our data is never truly secure.
+I personally wanted to dig into it more and did a research on a specific social media platform.
+[Here](https://github.com/drxxmn/Portfolio-S3/tree/main/IP/Research/Security%20online) is a link to my research.

-**What do you have to do as a software engineer to address ethical aspects in your work?**
+**What do you have to do as a software engineer to address ethical aspects in your work?** <br>
 Within the software engineering space, a number of widely used ethical guidelines can be found on the internet.
 One such guideline is the [ACM Software Engineering Code of Ethics](https://ethics.acm.org/code-of-ethics/software-engineering-code/), which states that software engineers should strife to analyze, design, develop, test and maintain software in a truthful, upfront and professional manner for the better of public health, safety and welfare of humanity, according to the following eight principles:
 1. PUBLIC – Software engineers shall act consistently with the public interest.
 2. CLIENT AND EMPLOYER – Software engineers shall act in a manner that is in the best interests of their client and employer, consistent with the public interest.